mspalione/UnivSearch/README.md

 I think using a database would have made things simpler and smoother and look forward to learning SQL in the future.

 I started by downloading the information from data.gov as a csv file.
-I then created a MVS solution in Visual Studio.
-(This was my first exposure to MVS.
+I then created a MVC solution in Visual Studio.
+(This was my first exposure to MVC.
 Up until this point I have only made console apps.)
 I started with a University model setting each field for what would be needed to retrieve from the csv file.
 I added Univ.csv to the Content folder.
 I used HomeController to convert the csv file to Json, first searching for KY and then pulling the Name, Title, Phone Number and Website from relevant fields through array placement.